madamdata/asterism/README.md

 4. You may have to manually add some of them to your path even after installing - zexy in particular can cause problems.
 5. If everything has gone right, you should be able to open a new patch and instantiate any object in the eclobjects folder.

+## Getting Started

+1. Once everything is installed, you can make an empty patch and create a [eclbrowser] object.
+Press SHIFT-B or click on the toggle to open the browser; instantiate any object from within the browser and start making noise!

 ## Objects and features

 * ------ items with a > are up-to-date and should work well.
 Items without a > should probably work but haven't been updated in some time.